China Manned Space Program: 2020 astronaut candidate selection

-18 people - 17 men, 1 woman, all of whose names have yet to be revealed - had been selected as new astronauts.
+18 people - 17 men, 1 woman, 6 of whose names have yet to be revealed - had been selected as new astronauts.
 The positions were broken down as 7 spacecraft pilots ("aviators of the People's Liberation Army Air Force"), 7 flight engineers ("former researchers or technicians in aeronautics, astronautics and other related fields"), and 4 mission payload specialists ("those involved in space science and through applications for China's manned space program").